Georg Herold: Work

 Herold uses non-traditional mediums, lower grade everyday materials that are not commonly used in art.
-These include construction materials like bricks, matresses, nails, socks, buttons, paper scraps and copper making Herold's work to be associated sometimes with Arte Povera.
+These include construction materials like bricks, mattresses, nails, socks, buttons, paper scraps and copper making Herold's work to be associated sometimes with Arte Povera.
 He also uses eclectic household and food items, like tights, aged cheese, tea strainers, photos, and various plants, thus, transforming the role of canvas by changing it into a support that outspreads "from the frame into the picture".

 One of the examples of the nontraditional art materials that Herold uses may be his caviar paintings.
 As Herold smears caviar across the surface of the canvas, he transmutes the value and connotation into something invested rather than wasted.
 Herold, through his frequently ironic critical works, makes an allusion to figures of authority, the art market, their artistic predecessors, and the prevailing culture questioning the whole purpose of art and even its context in the world at large.

 A sculpture composed of metal wire and wood, Genetischer Eingriff in die Erbmasse bei Frau Herold (n.n. tr.
 The Genetic Alteration of Mrs. Herolds DNA) (1985) depicts a DNA double-helix constructed from wire that descends from thin air to a wooden base.
 As it approaches the base, chunks of board wood of various lengths seem to interact with, interrupt, and distort the DNA strand at random.

 Herold's large canvas Untitled (1991) displays four dark, spiraling patterns made of Beluga caviar.
 The spirals resemble DNA molecules, and each caviar egg is painstakingly numbered.

 In Knstlerische Medizin, Patho-Ontologie (Cabinet patho-psychologique) (1995), Herold presents a collection of glass bottles and jars, each one labeled in a way that at a glance seems scientific and legitimate.
 Closer inspection reveals the label texts to be pseudoscientific and satirical.